Julie A. Ellsworth

 Idaho State Treasurer

-Julie Ellsworth was elected Idaho’s 24th State Treasurer in 2018 and took office in January, 2019.
-Treasurer Ellsworth has a long history of public service which includes serving in the Idaho House of Representatives for twelve years.
+Julie Ellsworth was elected Idaho’s 24th State Treasurer in 2018 and re-elected for a second term in 2022.
+Treasurer Ellsworth has a long history of public service, including serving in the Idaho House of Representatives for twelve years.

-Some of Julie’s legislative endeavors included drafting model legislation to allow individuals and businesses to purchase health insurance across state borders and passing legislation cracking down on Medicaid fraud, which resulted in the state recouping millions of dollars.
-She also worked to maintain the state’s high bond rating by meeting with Wall Street rating firms to answer questions about Idaho’s financial status and public policies.
+A few of Julie’s legislative endeavors include drafting model legislation to allow individuals and businesses to purchase health insurance across state borders, and passing legislation cracking down on Medicaid fraud.
+These actions resulted in the state recouping millions of dollars.
+She also has worked to maintain the state’s high bond rating by meeting with Wall Street rating firms to answer questions about Idaho’s financial status and public policies.

-As a Legislator, Julie worked closely with former State Treasurers Lydia Justice Edwards and Ron Crane as she served on the germane oversight committees.
-It was during this time that she became interested in the operations of the Treasurer’s Office.
+Serving as a legislator on the germane oversight committees, Julie worked closely with former State Treasurers Lydia Justice Edwards and Ron Crane.
+During this time, she became interested in the operations of the Treasurer’s Office.

 Treasurer Ellsworth is honored to have the opportunity to serve her fellow Idahoans and is grateful for the trust they have placed in her.